 To help you out, here’s our guide to some of the most beautiful photo spots on Halki.

-It’s easy to while away hours wandering through the narrow alleyways of Emborio, snapping pictures.
-Vibrant bougainvillaea decorates tumbledown houses, fishermen sit in the shade preparing the catch of the day, peeling windows and doors are decorated with blooming plant pots, and the sparkling sea is never far from view.
+It’s easy to while away hours snapping pictures and wandering through the narrow alleyways of Emborio, one of Halki’s most charming little villages.
+Vibrant bougainvillea decorates tumbledown houses, fishermen sit in the shade preparing the catch of the day, peeling windows and doors are decorated with blooming plant pots, and the sparkling sea is never far from view.
+Just make sure you bring enough film or internal memory to snap up as much as your heart’s content.

 The former island capital, Horio was once home to around 4,000 people.
 Today the village lies in ruins, but those dilapidated houses make excellent subject matter.
-As you wander amongst the crumbling remains and gnarly trees, keep your eye peeled for lizards darting across warm stones, look at the contrast between derelict buildings and those being renovated, and cast your lens up towards the imposing castle above.
+As you wander amongst the crumbling remains and gnarly trees, keep your eyes (and camera lens) peeled for lizards darting across warm stones, look at the contrast between derelict buildings and those being renovated, and cast your lens up towards the imposing castle above.

 Accessed via a cobbled footpath winding through Horio, Kastro is a mighty medieval fortress set on a rocky outcrop.
 Its mighty walls house fascinating ruins and the old Church of Agios Nicholaos, but it’s the panoramic views over the island and Aegean Sea that make this a fantastic spot for a photo tour.
 Don’t miss the nearby Chapel of Panagia with its beautiful old frescoes.